jdoleary/Eden/tasks/CurrentTasks.md

 ## MVP Tasks
-- empty pages will result in `NotFound:` error
+- bug: empty pages will result in `NotFound:` error
-- Exclude empty output folders like `assets`
-- feature: Support whatever `#this` stynax is.
+- feature: Support whatever `#something` stynax is.
 Obsidian appears to treat it like a tag
+- Exclude empty output folders like `assets` from table of contents
     - auto ignore obsidian static dir
         - 971a8c1
         - but still allow it to find images there
 - **(MVP) Make mvp demo video and send to Zak**
     - Use Obsidian help as sample https://github.com/obsidianmd/obsidian-help/tree/master/en
     - Try to drum up interest with a Discord server / mailing list for a "zero-config digital garden"